Domaine Rolet - Arbois Vin de Paille 2015 (37,5 cl)

 Food and wine pairings

-Traditionally recommended with foie gras, it pairs wonderfully with blue cheese or can be enjoyed on its own as an after-dinner drink...
+Traditionally recommended with foie gras, it pairs wonderfully with blue cheeses or can be enjoyed on its own as a digestif...

 Bettane & Desseauve